cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 ##### Maintenance

-This section allows to enable / disable auto minor version upgrades to the database.
+This section allows to enable and disable auto minor version upgrades to the database.
 No need to worry updating minor software packages.
 One can also define a preferred window for upgrades.

 ##### Deletion protection

 Selecting this option helps prevent against accidental deletion.
 This option needs to be disabled first before the database can be deleted.

 #### Step 10: Submit Advance Settings Page